eidp/platform-documentation/docs/concepts/internal-developer-platform.md

 * Enabling self-service capabilities
 * Centralizing solutions to common challenges

-## How EIDP Implements IDP Principles
+## How EIDP implements IDP principles

 EIDP embodies these IDP principles by providing: